 The Silver state went blue in the last two presidential elections, and Democrats won a Senate race in Nevada by 5 points in 2010 despite the tough election cycle.
-A messy primary on the Republican side is likely to hurt the GOP’s chances of winning the seat while Democrats already have a strong candidate in former Nevada Attorney General Catherine Cortez Masto.
+Democrats have a strong candidate in former Nevada Attorney General Catherine Cortez Masto.
 Cortez Masto’s strong record and reputation will power her campaign to victory and ensure the seat stays in Democratic hands.

 Chuck Schumer has never lost his laser focus on doing what’s best for the people of New York, and it’s that attention combined with his sharp political sense that has propelled him to several re-elections by double digit margins.
 Schumer rode to a 33-point victory in his last election in 2010.
 Don’t expect Schumer to leave anything to chance.
 He will continue his intense focus on representing the entire state of New York and running a strong campaign that ends in victory.

 Democrats have a strong candidate in Deborah Ross.
 Ross built a respected record as one of the most effective legislators during her time in the state legislature, and her commitment to fighting for North Carolina families is unwavering.
 The DSCC is proud to support her campaign.

 Democrats have recruited a top-tier candidate in former Ohio Governor Ted Strickland who has spent his entire life helping working folks across the state.
 Ted is a vigorous campaigner who will take this Senate seat back for Democrats.
 Democrats have won two out of the last three Senate races in Ohio and won the last Presidential year Senate race by 6 points despite being wildly outspent on television.